micro/micro/api/README.md

 /greeter/:name	|	go.micro.api.greeter	|	/greeter/:name

+Note: Using this method means directly speaking HTTP with the backend service.
+This eliminates the ability to switch transports.

 ## Stats Dashboard

 You can enable a stats dashboard via the `--enable_stats` flag.
 It will be exposed on /stats.